Come and immerse yourself in the life and work of the last great landscape designer of the 18th century.

 - Departure 6.30pm

 £85.00 per person including 2-course lunch and champagne reception.
-To book your ticket, complete the form below.
+To book your ticket, please use the button below.